yenk/global-refugee-patterns/README.md

 ->collections

 # Note
-This project will continue to evolve to improve data visualizations, more ETL development in the works with added code modularity, and have a bigger impact at a global level of audience.
+This project will continue to evolve to improve data visualizations, more ETL development in the works with added code modularity, and ultimately have a bigger impact to a global audience to increased this crisis awareness.